ozydingo/abigstick/_posts/2019-09-29-graphql-==-rest.md

 I was going to write a post about creating a Javascript GraphQL client from scratch.

-But, see, I only recently started using it.
-There were things I didn't know.
-I was missing some common patterns of using GraphQL.
-Namely, persisted queries, operation documents, and how to use variables correctly.
+But as I started looking into standard methods for doing what I wanted to build, I started to realize how much of it was completely unnecessary with the concepts including persisted queries and operation documents.
 If you don't know what these are, it's not important right now.
 The point is that when looking into these things and if my awesome Javascript GraphQL client was generally useful, I realized that these things made it, well, not.

 And that's when it hit me.
 Adopting these GraphQL patterns simultaneously makes GraphQL cleaner and more efficient, and makes it REST.

 ## GraphQL > REST

 Disclaimer.
 I'm not an expert in the finer nuances of REST.
 If you are, excellent!
-Tell me how I'm wrong in the comments, please!
-But I, like many others, have shunned REST as a detailed methodology because it wasn't well matched to most of the functionality I ever wanted to implment as a developer.
+Tell me how I'm wrong in the comments, I'm sure I am.
+But I, like many others, have shunned REST for being not well matched to most of the functionality I've ever wanted to implement as a developer.
 You know, the old "we're writing apps, not documents" idea, like {% include external_link.html text="here" href="https://www.freecodecamp.org/news/rest-apis-are-rest-in-peace-apis-long-live-graphql-d412e559d8e4/" %}.

-And don't get me wrong.
-I still prefer writing client-server interactions in GraphQL.
-See, I'm simultaneously holding the seemingly contradictory statements: {% include external_link.html text="GraphQL > REST" href="https://www.howtographql.com/basics/1-graphql-is-the-better-rest/" %} and [GraphQL == REST](#).
+And, look, I do loveAnd don't get me wrong.
+GraphQL is still my go-to for defining a client-server API.
+Everyone's allowed a little doublethink, right?
+I can believe both that {% include external_link.html text="GraphQL > REST" href="https://www.howtographql.com/basics/1-graphql-is-the-better-rest/" %} and [GraphQL == REST](#).

 I love GraphQL.
 It's the best!
 It's also REST.